Dublin

 The SEM carries out the whole first instance procedure and is also responsible for conducting the interviews with the applicants during the asylum procedure, including the Dublin procedure.

-During the preparatory phase, the applicant undergoes a short preliminary interview (see section on Personal interview) focusing mainly on the identity and the journey to Switzerland.
-The SEM is allowed to ask summarily on the reasons for seeking asylum but it rarely does it during the Dublin interview.[62]
-The interview is conducted in the presence of the applicant’s legal representative and is usually translated over the phone by an interpreter if necessary.[63]
-The interview is recorded in writing in the form of a summary indicating the duration of the interview and is retranslated before being signed by the applicant and his/her legal representative.
-In 2021, the SEM conducted 4,509 Dublin interviews.[64]
+During the preparatory phase, all applicants undergo a short preliminary interview (see section on Personal interview) focusing mainly on their identity and journey to Switzerland.
+The SEM is allowed to ask summarily the reasons for seeking asylum but it rarely does so during this so-called Dublin interview.[54]
+The interview is usually conducted in the presence of the applicant’s legal representative and is usually translated over the phone by an interpreter if necessary.[55]
+The interview is recorded in writing in the form of a summary indicating the duration of the interview and is retranslated before being signed by the applicant and their legal representative.
+In 2025, the SEM conducted 6,213 Dublin interviews.[56]

 Appeal

-In case of a Dublin transfer decision (inadmissibility decision), an appeal can be submitted – as in all the other cases – to the Federal Administrative Court.
-The time limit to lodge an appeal against a Dublin transfer decision is five working days.[66]
-No extension of such deadline is foreseen by the Ordinance COVID-19 Asylum.
+In case of a Dublin transfer decision (inadmissibility decision), an appeal can be submitted – as in all the other cases – to the FAC.
+The time limit to lodge an appeal against a Dublin transfer decision is five working days.[58]

-In the appeal procedure (applies also to the Dublin procedure), the Federal Administrative Court has the possibility to order a hearing if the facts are not clear enough.[69]
-In practice, it does not make use of this possibility.
+In the appeal procedure (applies also to the Dublin procedure), the FAC has the possibility to order a hearing if the facts are not clear enough.[62]
+In practice, it does not make use of this possibility.[63]

-To a certain extent, the Court takes into account the reception conditions and the procedural guarantees in the responsible Member States.
-This is reflected in different leading case decisions as well as other decisions of the Court, notably concerning Dublin Member States such as Greece, Hungary, Italy, Croatia or Bulgaria.
+To a certain extent, the Court considers the reception conditions and the procedural guarantees in the responsible Member States.
+This is reflected in different leading cases, notably concerning Dublin Member States such as Greece, Hungary, Italy, Croatia or Bulgaria (see Dublin: Suspension of Transfers).

-Nevertheless, the Federal Administrative Court confirmed in a leading case decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, as an individual right, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.[71]
+The FAC confirmed in a leading decision of 21 December 2017 that asylum applicants can rely on the correct application of the Dublin responsibility criteria, as an individual right, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.[64]

 Legal assistance